Artyom17/layers/README.md

 Current WebXR spec is written with layers in mind (see [XRLayer interface](https://immersive-web.github.io/webxr/#xrlayer-interface)), however, only a single layer ([baseLayer](https://immersive-web.github.io/webxr/#dom-xrrenderstate-baselayer)) is currently supported.

-Other XR APIs (such as soon-to-be-public-supposedly-open-api-for-XR, Oculus SDK, more? tbd) support so called
+Other XR APIs (such as soon-to-be-public-supposedly-open-api-for-XR, Oculus SDK, more? tbd) support so called 'composition' or 'timewarp' layers.

 ### Summary